orthecreedence/wookie-doc/views/docs/request-handling.md

 Request handling
 ================
-Starting a server and setting up routes is kewl, but unless you know what to do once an actual request comes in, it's all just an excersize in academia.
+Starting a server and setting up routes is kewl, but unless you know what to do once an actual request comes in, it's all just an exercise in academia.

 Wookie supports simple request/response handling, but also has the ability to stream incoming/outgoing chunked HTTP content.